 The teacher realised that I was very upset and she was reluctant to tell me any more details.

-Lynch-Mob State College acting principal Mrs GR confirmed that it was true that I was "the person" that she had been talking about to the staff.
+I immediately rang Mrs GR and asked her if it was true that she had been talking to the teachers about me.

 The shock of acting principal Mrs GR's seemingly irrational and deeply unprofessional behaviour made me ill.

 I was more ill than I have ever been in my life before or since.